-- 7. Check Interpret any other input as extension number and dial it.
-This option allows to specify a direct extension while the auto attendant script is running. - 8.
-Confirm the settings and return to the Add Auto Attendant Script dialog which is now similar to the one in figure 1. - 9.
-Click on menu Sales dept. Again, the Edit menu dialog is opened but now the menu is for the Sales department.
+- 8. Check Interpret any other input as extension number and dial it.
+This option allows to specify a direct extension while the auto attendant script is running. - 9.
+Confirm the settings and return to the Add Auto Attendant Script dialog which is now similar to the one in picture above.

+10. Click on menu Sales dept..
+Again, the Edit menu dialog is opened but now the menu is for the Sales department.
 Follow the same procedure as with the main menu.
-The resultant menu will look as the one showed in figure 3. - 10.
-Do the same for the Technical Support dept. menu.
+The resultant menu will look as the one showed in the picture below.